Best Acoustic Guitars for Beginners (Updated September 2024)

 The Guitars at a Glance

-EastCoast C1-34 Nylon String
+EastCoast C1 Nylon String (Full Size and Half-Size)

 The desire to become a legendary guitar player can begin at any age.
-If younger people feel the calling, indulge them with this EastCoast C1-34 three-quarter sized classical guitar.
+If younger people feel the calling, indulge them with this EastCoast C1-12 half-sized sized classical guitar.
 This guitar is altogether smaller than a standard acoustic guitar and also has soft nylon strings instead of stronger steel strings.
 Nylon strings are easy on those little digits, and the guitar itself is very manageable for younger or smaller people to handle.

 Nylon string classical guitars like this always make a pleasant sound, and they aren’t overly loud either.
 Volume can sometimes be a struggle for new players to overcome, so a softer tone can actually encourage more playing!

 Whether a player continues on the road of nylon string guitar playing, or crosses over to a steel string model, guitars like this one are a very suitable ‘soft’ introduction!
-I’ve also noticed plenty of guitarists hanging on to these ¾-sized nylon string guitars after they’ve upgraded to a full-sized instrument because they make great ‘travel’ guitars due to their size!
+I’ve also noticed plenty of guitarists hanging on to these smaller nylon string guitars after they’ve upgraded to a full-sized instrument because they make great ‘travel’ guitars due to their size!
 This EastCoast model actually comes supplied with a soft gig bag too, which will come in very handy!

 One word of warning, though: please do not consider restringing a guitar like this with steel guitar strings!
 Nylon string guitars must only be restrung with nylon strings, and there are really no alternatives to this.
 Nylon string guitars are actually made in a completely different manner to other acoustic guitars, and will not be able to handle the extra tension brought about by steel strings, so please do keep that in mind!